MinaProtocol/mina/rfcs/0011-ban-scoring.md

 There is existing code in Coda to maintain a set of peers banned by IP address.

 See the discussion above of how Bitcoin computes ban scores.

-RFC-0010 mentions a trust scoring system, where bad behavior decrements trust, but positive behavior increases trust.
-The ban scoring system here only mentions bad behavior, but could be integrated with a trust system.

 ## Unresolved questions